-Along with delivering services those who need them, we work closely with lawyers to build and strengthen a commitment to the pro bono ethos and to support them to undertake pro bono work, and we challenge and change unfair laws and policies that inhibit access to justice.
+Along with delivering services to those who need them, we work closely with lawyers to build and strengthen a commitment to the pro bono ethos and to support them to undertake pro bono work, and we challenge and change unfair laws and policies that inhibit access to justice.

 There are two core elements to our work.
 The first is assisting disadvantaged individuals to obtain legal assistance where they cannot afford a lawyer or obtain legal aid.
 Justice Connect receives and assesses requests for pro bono legal assistance from the public and refers them to pro bono solicitors and barristers through our Referral Service program.

 Justice Connect is also known for the development of innovative and sustainable programs that target the unmet legal needs of particular client groups.
 Pro bono lawyers play a key role in providing legal advice, representation and training in these programs.
 Currently, we have five such programs: